-7.The album was released on 'BloodCrown Records', how did you get in contact with this label?
+7.The ep was released on 'Akashic Envoy Records', how did you get in contact with this label?

-8.On a worldwide level how has the feedback been to your music by fans of black and doom metal?
+8.On a worldwide level how has the reaction been to your music by fans of black metal and ritualistic dark ambient?

-9.Are you or have you been involved with any other bands or musical projects?
+9.Are you also involved with any other bands or musical projects?